Omid Namazi

-Omid Namazi (امید نمازی; born December 8, 1964) is an Iranian-American soccer coach and former professional player who is the head coach of USL Super League club DC Power FC.
+Omid Hamid Namazi Zadeh (امید نمازی; born December 8, 1972) is an Iranian-American soccer coach and former professional player who is the head coach of USL Super League club DC Power.

 Namazi played professionally as a defender in the American Soccer League, American Professional Soccer League, Major League Soccer, USISL, and National Professional Soccer League.
 He was the NPSL's 2001 Defender of the Year and has also been a member of the United States national futsal team.

 Namazi is a USSF “Pro” coaching license holder.
 He is a two-time Coach of the Year in the Major Indoor Soccer League and coached in the Women's United Soccer Association.
 As assistant coach of Iran, he led the team to qualification to the 2014 FIFA World Cup and the 2015 AFC Asian Cup.

 Early life

 Namazi was born in Provo, Utah, when his father, Mehdi Namazi, was attending Brigham Young University to study for a master's degree.
 The family returned to Iran where Namazi grew up in Tehran.
 When he was eighteen, his father moved the family back to the United States after the Iranian Revolution.
 They settled in Washington, D.C. metro area of Herndon, Virginia.
-Namazi attended West Virginia University where he played on the men's soccer team from 1984 to 1987.
+Namazi attended West Virginia University where he played on the men's soccer team from 1990 to 1993.
 He graduated with a bachelor's degree in exercise philosophy.